Should You Eat Carbs After an Evening Run?

 take longer to digest and provide plenty of vitamins, minerals, trace elements and fiber that boost your metabolism and strengthen your immune system:

-- Whole-grain products incl. pasta, bread, and rolls
+- Whole-grains and products incl. pasta, bread, and rolls

 - Potatoes with the skin on them